 Top 5 Benefits of the Capital One Venture Rewards Credit Card

-A hefty sign-up bonus of 40,000 miles and earnings that add up quickly are reasons enough to have the Venture Rewards card.
+A hefty sign-up bonus of 50,000 miles and earnings that add up quickly are reasons enough to have the Capital One® Venture® Rewards Credit Card.
 Add the ease of redemption, a first year fee waiver and Visa Signature travel benefits and you’ve got a nice package for an everyday spending card.

 - Earnings Add up Quickly: Every dollar you spend earns 2 miles, not 1.5 or 1 like other cards.
-There are no categories or promotions to keep track of.
+Plus, there are no categories or promotions to keep track of.

 - It’s Easy to Redeem Miles: Find the best travel deal, pay with your Venture Rewards card and redeem your miles for a statement credit to erase your purchase.
 Or just redeem your miles online from the Capital One Rewards Center.

-- Visa Signature Travel Benefits: Receive valuable benefits, such as coverage for rental cars, trip interruption insurance, 24/7 emergency assistance and concierge services.
+- Visa Signature Travel Benefits: Receive valuable benefits for free, such as coverage for rental cars, trip interruption insurance, 24/7 emergency assistance and concierge services.

 Should You Get the Capital One Venture Rewards Credit Card?